jacmoe/retrogardens/README.md

 Then the mouse will not be grabbed automatically by the DosBox window.
 You can use `Ctrl+F10` to grab / ungrab it.

+#### DosBox Oddities
+If you move files around on your C directory from outside of DosBox, you need to restart it to make DOS see it.

 --------------------------------

 ### Borland C++ 3.1